NSaha27/Currency-Converter-Program-with-Real-Time-Conversion-Rates/README.md

 # Currency-Converter-Program-with-Real-Time-Conversion-Rates
-This is a currency converter program created using HTML, CSS, JavaScript, and using fetch API (to get real-time conversion rate)
+This is a currency converter program created using HTML, CSS, JavaScript.
+Also fetch API is used here to get real-time conversion rates.